District-Scale Silver-Gold in Mexico

 And the timing could not be better.

-Silver is breaking to record highs as you read this, leading a powerful move across the precious metals complex.
-And just like clockwork, gold is also near all-time highs as underlying support for the world’s most sought-after safe haven metal continues to build.
+Silver is trading above US$80 per ounce as you read this, leading a powerful move across the precious metals complex.
+And just like clockwork, gold has eclipsed the US$5K mark as underlying support for the world’s most sought-after safe haven metal continues to build amid the Middle East turmoil.

-The program is already validating the company’s “deeper-mineralization” thesis: the first two reported holes delivered high-grade silver-gold mineralization — and assays from 10 additional holes are now pending, setting up a steady stream of potentially needle-moving catalysts.
+The program is already validating the company’s “deeper-mineralization” thesis with early holes delivering high-grade silver-gold mineralization with additional assays pending, setting up a steady stream of potentially needle-moving catalysts with Phase-Two drilling set for early Q2 2026.

 With first-pass drilling now complete, Kingsmen is getting its first real view of how the system extends at depth and along strike… and we’ll get into those initial high-grade hits in just a moment.